 The following operating systems are currently included in NOOBS:

-As of NOOBS v1.3.10 (September 2014), only Raspbian is installed by default in NOOBS.
+As of NOOBS v1.3.10 (September 2014), only Raspberry Pi OS is installed by default in NOOBS.
 The others can be installed with a network connection.

 NOOBS and NOOBS Lite

 NOOBS is available in two forms: offline and network install, or network install only.